moisty70/moisty70.github.io/README.md

 The coutes are get from the official source of each bookie.
 Only some of them have this feature available to the affiliates so not all the bookies will be shown at the data.

-This is not a big issue due to the similarity of the cuotes for almost all the bookies, the are barely slightly differences so with 3 bookies should be enough, we will use at least 4.
+This is not a big issue due to the similarity of the odds for almost all the bookies, the are barely slightly differences so with 3 bookies should be enough, we will use at least 4.

 The first bookies that sent us data are:
 1. Bet365
-The top bookie gave us access to the cuotes feeds so will be in the data processed.
+The top bookie gave us access to the odds feeds so will be in the data processed.
 2. luckia
 Spanish bookies
 3. marathon.bet
-Another bookie with great cuotes.
+Another bookie with great odds.
 4. William H.
 Well know bookie.